tobiaslkj/tobiaslkj.github.io/_posts/homelab/20231230/2023-12-30-home-lab-part-2.md

 5. Scroll down and click `Save`.
 6. Click `Apply Changes`.

-You can choose the IP range for but do take note that the first address `192.168.x.1` was used as the default interface IP address.
+> You can select a different IP range but do take note that the first address `192.168.x.1` was used as the default interface IP address.
+{: .prompt-tip }

-## Adding firewall rule for access to webconfigurator
+## Allowing access from VLAN10 to webconfigurator

 This section is not related for configuration of VLANs.
-But for convenience we would also need to allow one of our VLAN to be able to access the firewall for configuration.
-This is to prevent VMs from getting locked out once we switch our VM to use VLAN access.
-In this case, I will only set VLAN 10 to be able to access.
+But for convenience, we would also need to allow VLAN10 to be able to access the firewall for configuration.
+This is to prevent VMs from getting locked out once we switch our VM's traffic to use VLAN access.

 1. Go to `Firewall > Rules`.
 Click on OPT1 tab.
 2. Click on any of the Add button to add a firewall rule.
 The setting for the rule is as follows: